egch/azure-az104-flashcards/networking.md

 - The virtual networks can't have overlapping CIDR blocks.

-## Application Gateway

-### Features
-- OSI Layer 7
-- Web application Firewall feature
-- SSL/TLS
-- Autoscaling
-- Session affinity
-### Components
-- Frontend IP address
-- Listener:
-    - Basic
-    - Multi site
-- Routing Roules
-    - Basic
-    - Path-based
-- Backeend pools
-- Health Probes

-### What is Azure Application Gateway?
-Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
-Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.

-Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
-For example, you can route traffic based on the incoming URL.
-So if /images is in the incoming URL, you can route traffic to a specific set of servers (known as a pool) configured for images.
-If /video is in the URL, that traffic is routed to another pool that's optimized for videos.

-### Application Gateway - WAF
-Azure Web Application Firewall (WAF) on Azure Application Gateway provides centralized protection of your web applications from common exploits and vulnerabilities.
-Web applications are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities.
-SQL injection and cross-site scripting are among the most common attacks.

 ## Point-to-Site VPN Connection
 A Point-to-Site (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
 A P2S connection is established by starting it from the client computer.